-There are so many exciting things about high school, and I really look back on my years in high school fondly.
+There are so many exciting things about high school, and I really look back on those years fondly.
 Things like dance team, football games, friends and teachers made my years really special.
-I, like most women, have always loved to dress up so the dances were something I really looked forward to.
+I, like many women, have always loved to dress up so the dances were something I really looked forward to.

 Back then all I could think about was the dress!
 The dress, the shoes, the jewelry, a purse… all the things that mattered to me then.
 It was such an exciting time and my mom always happily took me shopping but gently reminded me that there was indeed a budget that needed to be followed.